Coaching Testimonials

 From Trey on coaching:

-I have been coaching musicians and artists over the last eleven years.
-My Skype system is up and working quite well.
+I have been coaching musicians and artists over the two decades.
+My online system and working quite well.
 With a decent internet connection and a web camera, being at a distance is no longer an obstacle .
 This is working far better than I would have ever anticipated.

-Coaching is new and fascinating, and I am excited to be working with people in this way.
+Coaching is fascinating and I am excited to be working with people in this path.
 Coaching is different from teaching, instructing, mentoring or consulting -- which all involve a high level of expertise and "secret knowledge" that gets passed from one person to another.
-In contrast, with coaching I stand side by side with other musicians/artists and help them define, clarify and reach their goals -- whatever those goals may be.
+This is in contrast to coaching where I stand side by side with other musicians/artists and help them define, clarify and reach their goals -- whatever those goals may be.
 We dig in, find where they truly want to go and make strategies to implement a pathway.

-So far, most of the people working with me in this way are looking to find and hone their unique individual voices.
+Most of the people who work with me are looking to find and hone their unique individual voices.
 Some are drummers, some guitarists or bassists, some are working purely in the realm of composition, others are painters, another plays the harmonica, another is a competitive coffee brewer...
 Basically, if something about this approaches strikes a chord for you, regardless of your field, it is probably worth looking closer at it.

 The Creative Process can be a challenging force to engage -- especially when part of the goal is to find our own personal vision.
 This means we are striving to go beyond the re-articulation of what we have experienced before -- going into an unknown world and bringing back artifacts.
 When we are looking to go where neither we, nor anyone, has gone before it can be useful to be in contact with others who are traveling along this, sometimes, precipitous path.